Create a Sports-Themed Bedroom

 - Think about what you want the finished room to look like and where the focal points should be in relation to your furniture and fixtures.
 For example, if you will be installing a large sports car bed in the middle of the room, you might want to choose a lighter color that will make the space seem bigger.

-- Use True Value EasyCare® latex paint, which is safe, quick-drying and easy to clean up.
+- Use True Value EasyCare® Ultra Premium paint and primer in-one, which is safe, quick-drying and easy to clean up.

 Step 3.
 Protect the Room